rockdaboot/wget2/docs/wget2.md

   Enable HTTP Public Key Pinning (HPKP) (default: on).

   This is a Trust On First Use (TOFU) mechanism to add another security layer to HTTPS (RFC 7469).

-  It persistently stores the data into `~/.wget-hpkp` which can be changed via the `--hpkp-file`option.
+  The certificate key data of a previously established TLS session will be compared with the current data.
+In case both doesn't match, the connection will be terminated.

 ### `--hpkp-file=file`

-  For HPKP (`--hpkp`) you need the certificate key data of a previously established TLS session.
-Wget2 persistently stores this data in the given file (default: ~/.wget-hpkp).
+  By default, Wget2 stores its HPKP data in `$XDG_DATA_HOME/wget/.wget-hpkp` or, if XDG_DATA_HOME is not set, in `~/.local/wget/.wget-hpkp`.
+You can use `--hpkp-file` to override this.

+  Wget2 will use the supplied file as the HPKP database.
+Such file must conform to the correct HPKP database format used by Wget.
+If Wget2 cannot parse the provided file, the behaviour is unspecified.

   To disable persistent storage use `--no-hpkp-file`.